ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 GBD values for SBP which are used in this sim reflect the US distribution of SBP **including** medication benefits.
 Therefore, by later applying treatment benefits to certain simulants, we are double counting the population level
 benefit of treatment.
-To avoid this, we must add SBP at initialization to create an "untreated" SBP level.
+To avoid this, we must add SBP to all adherent simulants on medication upon initialization
+in order to create an "untreated" baseline SBP level.

 To do this, we will add a percent increase in SBP to all simulants who are assigned SBP medication at
 initialization **AND** are adherent.
 The section below includes details on who will receive medication.